Spiced/Masala Omelet in the Pakistani Manner

 Blog post is in response to a request from my friend AFC- who loved his masala omelettes during his business trips to India.

 As a child, the only cooking Ami and I did together in the kitchen was when she made eggs or French Toast.
-Our housekeeper, Amma Parveen used to have the weekends off and that’s when Ami and I’d get deep into the kitchen.

 Well, not quite in the way you think…

-Please erase that vision of Ami and I standing in the kitchen in our matching pink pinnies.
 Nope.
-I was a brat, and that’s why I was in the kitchen with her: “Ami, the edges of the omelette aren’t dark enough…” or “Ami, you didn’t put enough dhania (coriander) in the omelette.”
+I was a brat, and that’s why I was in the kitchen with her: “Ami, the edges of the omelet aren’t dark enough…” or “Ami, you didn’t put enough dhania (coriander) in the omelet.”
 And then there was, “Ami, you overcooked the egg yolk, now I shan’t eat it.”

-What a nightmare I was.
-I’m sure Ami wanted to smack me and make me watch Fred Flinstone or something else mind-numbing instead of annoying her in the kitchen during breakfast time.
+I’m sure Ami wanted to smack me and make me watch Fred Flintstone or something else mind-numbing instead of annoying her in the kitchen during breakfast time.
 But she didn’t.

-Ami always made everything perfectly right- she knew I liked my French Toast a little bit soggy in the middle, crisp around the edges and my Masala Omelette without tomatoes and sandwiched between two pieces of bread.
-And she always put just the right amount of sweet chili sauce on it, too.
+Ami always made everything perfectly right- she knew I liked my French Toast a little bit soggy in the middle, crisp around the edges and my Masala Omelet without tomatoes and sandwiched between two pieces of bread.

 There I sat with Ami, in front of the telly, watching the Flintstone’s, whilst washing the masala omelette down with a tall glass of Nesquik strawberry milk.
 (I know, I know, but now I drink grown-up strawberry milk- here’s my friend’s recipe.)